MSU-Beam-Dynamics/JuTrack.jl/README.md

 * Install Julia at [here](https://julialang.org/downloads/oldreleases/) (1.10.4 is preferred).

+* Download the package for offline isntallation.
-* Online installation of the package via
+* Or using online installation via
 ```
 using Pkg
 Pkg.add(url="https://github.com/MSU-Beam-Dynamics/JuTrack.jl")
 ```

-* Installation of Enzyme
+* Installation of Enzyme. v0.13.3 is perferred.
 ```
 Pkg.add(name="Enzyme", version="0.13.3")
 ```